Internodal Distance Distributions for Static and Mobile Nodes in 2D/3D Wireless Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nternodal} distance distributions are particularly critical in random networks, where node positions are determined by stochastic models \cite{J:Moltchanov}.
-These models are commonly employed to characterize wireless environments, such as mobile ad hoc networks (MANETs), wireless sensor networks (WSNs), vehicular networks, and emerging systems like UAV swarms and three-dimensional (3D) Internet of Things (IoT) deployments \cite{J:Yick}.
-In these systems, randomness often stems from unpredictable node placement, user mobility, and environmental factors.
-Accurate knowledge of internodal distributions is essential for the effective analysis and design of wireless communication protocols, including routing, resource allocation, power control, and capacity planning \cite{B:Haenggi}.
+\IEEEPARstart{I}{nternodal} distance distributions are particularly critical in random networks, where node positions are determined by stochastic models.
+In these systems, randomness often stems from unpredictable node placement, user mobility, and environmental factors \cite{J:Moltchanov}.
+Their accurate knowledge is essential for the effective analysis and design of wireless communication protocols, including routing, resource allocation, power control, and capacity planning \cite{B:Haenggi}.

-Different spatial and mobility models can produce significantly varying distance distributions.
-For example, uniform random node placement generally results in symmetric, well-understood distributions, while mobility models such as random waypoint (RWP) or Gauss-Markov lead to nonuniform, often center-biased spatial densities.
-As wireless networks evolve to include static infrastructure, mobile users, and aerial platforms, accounting for this spatial diversity becomes increasingly important.
-Therefore, a comprehensive understanding of distance distributions under various geometric and stochastic assumptions is crucial for realistic modeling and effective network design.
+To capture realistic operational constraints, it is often assumed that wireless nodes operate within bounded spatial regions.
+Circular and spherical domains in two- and three-dimensions (2D/3D) provide natural models for such regions when no direction is privileged, as in cellular coverage areas, indoor environments, aerial base stations, and clustered sensor deployments around a central gateway \cite{J:Badarneh,J:Gupta}.
+In addition, many practical systems involve multiple classes of nodes organized around a common reference point but operating over different spatial extents.
+This leads to concentric regions with unequal radii, which arise in relay- or unmanned aerial vehicles (UAV)-assisted communications, device-to-device links within a cell, and underwater networks \cite{J:Pan}, \cite{J:Chetlur}.

-Recent studies have investigated 3D internodal distance models for various deployment scenarios, including hexagonal, conical, and spherical volumes, driven by applications in UAV, satellite, and underwater communication systems \cite{J:Talgat, J:Okati, J:Vaiopoulos, J:Vaiopoulos3}.
-Beta-type approximations are commonly used for bounded regions \cite{J:Ermolova}, though they often fail to account for non-uniform spatial effects or mobility-induced variations.
-Nichols \textit{et al.} in \cite{J:Nichols}, analyzed uniform 3D deployments, while mobility effects have been explored using random walk (RW) and RWP models \cite{J:Hyytia}.
-Zhong \textit{et al.} \cite{J:Zhong} derived integral-form probability density function (PDFs) and cumulative distribution function (CDFs) of distances for static–mobile node pairs in two-dimensional (2D) domains, but extensions to other scenarios and higher-dimensional geometries remain limited.
+Several previous studies have derived distance distributions for nodes in bounded regions; however, a unified analytical framework is still lacking.
+Nichols \textit{et al.} in \cite{J:Nichols}, analyzed uniform 3D deployments, while mobility effects have been explored using random waypoint (RWP) \cite{J:Hyytia} and random walk (RW) models.
+Zhong \textit{et al.} \cite{J:Zhong} derived the integral-form probability density functions (PDFs) and the cumulative distribution functions (CDFs) of distances for static–mobile node pairs in 2D domains, but extensions to other scenarios and 3D geometries remain limited.